Skip to main content

 Changdeokgung Palace

-Today: It is celebrated as a UNESCO World Heritage Site for preserving its architecture and landscape.
+Today: Recognized as a UNESCO World Heritage Site, it is celebrated for its historical significance and landscape architecture.

 Bulguksa Temple